- Chapter 01: Towards Modern C++

 This book introduces to a certain extent of the dark magic of modern C++.
 However, these magics are very limited, they are not suitable for readers who want to learn advanced C++.
 The purpose of this book is to offer a quick start for modern C++.
 Of course, advanced readers can also use this book to review and examine themselves on modern C++.

 The book claims "On the Fly".
 It intends to provide a comprehensive introduction to the relevant features regarding modern C++ (before the 2020s).
-Readers can choose interesting content according to the following table of content to learn and quickly familiarize the new features you would like to learn.
+Readers can choose interesting content according to the following table of contents to learn and quickly familiarize themselves with the new features that are available.
 Readers should aware that all of these features are not required.
 It should be learned when you need it.